 Testing projection.
 The first step in testing projection is to work with a trusted friend or colleague who knows you very well and will be honest with you (i.e. can be trusted not to flatter you or the cello).
 Playing your instrument in a large, relatively dry acoustical space with a trusted listener is the best way to judge projection.
 If your listener is also a cellist and is happy to play the instrument to you, so much the better – though you will have different bowing styles and will almost certainly draw out different aspects of the instrument when you play.

-3. If the bridge on your cello is not appropriately designed to suit both the instrument and your bowing style, this can compromise projection.
+3. If the bridge is not appropriately designed to suit both the instrument and your bowing style, this can compromise cello projection.

 4. Played-out strings do not project well, so it pays to keep fresh strings on your cello, and to experiment to find which strings respond best to your cello, its set up and your bowing style.